'Disciples' of JP sacrificed his ideology, joined hands with Congress: Shah | Politics

 - India

-Union Home Minister Amit Shah on Tuesday said that those who claim themselves to be disciples of Jayaprakash Narayan have sacrificed his socialist ideology, in an apparent dig at the Mahagathbandhan government in Bihar.
+Union Home Minister Amit Shah on Tuesday said that those who claim themselves to be disciples of Jayaprakash Narayan have sacrificed his socialist ideology to sit in the ''lap'' of Congress for power, in an apparent dig at the Mahagathbandhan government in Bihar.

-Shah made the statement while addressing a rally here at the birthplace of Jayaprakash, popularly known as JP, in Bihar's Saran district after unveiling a 15-feet high statue of the socialist icon.
+Addressing a rally here at the birthplace of the hero of the anti-Emergency movement, popularly known as JP, in Saran district after unveiling a 15-feet high statue of the socialist icon, Shah also targeted Chief Minister Nitish Kumar.

+''JP fought for ideology and no power.
+But those who do politics in his name have changed sides five times for power and are sitting in the lap of the same Congress against which he fought for all his life.
+He is power hungry, and for power, he sacrificed JP's ideologies and joined hands with the Congress,'' the home minister said.

 Shah also credited the prime minister for the installation of JP's statue, a project of the Union Culture Ministry.